TAMU-Robomasters/aimbots-dev/README.md

 Finally, after you are done with it, we recommend removing the portion of this README between `<!-- ... -->` comments.
 The rest of the file is intended to provide a starting point for your team.

+### (Optional) Using the RoboMaster Development Board Type C

+By default, this project targets the RoboMaster Development Board Type A. However, Taproot also supports the newer Type C board.
+If you would like to use this board instead (replace `template-project` with the new name if it has been renamed):

+1. Commit any work so you don't lose it
+1. Edit `template-project/project.xml` according to the included comment
+1. Run `rm -r template-project/taproot`
+1. Run `cd template-project` and then `lbuild build`
+1. Commit the result: `git add . && git commit -m "Target RM Dev Board Type C"`

 ## Contacting